 What Is the American Dream Today?

-It's Drifted from the Vision of Our Founding Fathers.
+Has It Drifted From the Vision of Our Founding Fathers?

-Of course, at that time "everyone" only meant white property-owners.
-Over time, the right was extended to slaves, women and people without property.
-President Lincoln extended the American Dream to slaves with the Emancipation Proclamation.
-President Wilson extended it to women by supporting the 19th Amendment, giving women the right to vote.
+Of course, at that time, "all men" only meant white, male, property owners.
+Over the decades, Congress extended these rights to free and enslaved African Americans, women, and people without property.
+President Abraham Lincoln extended the American dream to slaves with the Emancipation Proclamation.
+President Woodrow Wilson extended unalienable Rights to women by supporting the 19th Amendment, giving women the right to vote.

-President Johnson promoted Title VII of the Civil Rights Act of 1964.
-That extended the dream by protecting workers from discrimination by race, color, religion, sex (including pregnancy) or national origin.
-In 1967, those rights were extended to those older than 40.
-President Obama established the right to the pursuit of happiness through marriage regardless of sexual orientation.
+President Lyndon B. Johnson promoted Title VII of the Civil Rights Act of 1964.
+That extended the dream by protecting workers from discrimination by race, color, religion, sex (including in pregnancy), or national origin.
+In 1967, Congress extended those rights to those older than 40.
+President Barack Obama established the right to the pursuit of happiness through marriage regardless of sexual orientation.
 The Supreme Court supported that right in 2015.

 How the American Dream Changed

-President Truman's Fair Deal expanded the Dream to include entitlement.
-In other words, if you worked hard and played by the rules, the government should provide financial security, education, health care and a home.
+President Truman's Fair Deal expanded the dream to include entitlement.
+If you worked hard and played by the rules, the government should guarantee financial security, education, health care, and a home.